Manage a Team

 What is the importance of a structured hiring process?

-How to identify hiring needs
+Step 1: How to identify your hiring needs.

 Assess your hiring needs by understanding your current team’s capabilities and pinpointing gaps.
 This isn’t just about filling a seat; it’s about identifying roles that will add value to your business.

-Identify organizational needs
+Identify organizational needs by asking yourself:

 • What tasks are currently overwhelming my team?